LendingHome/zero_downtime_migrations/README.md

 end
 ```

-We can also disable the exceptions by setting `ENV["SAFETY_ASSURED"]` when running migrations.
+We can also globally disable the exceptions by setting `ENV["SAFETY_ASSURED"]` when running migrations.

 ```bash
 SAFETY_ASSURED=1 bundle exec rake db:migrate --trace
 ```

-These enforcements are automatically disabled by default for the following scenarios:
+These enforcements are **automatically disabled by default for the following scenarios**:

-* We're loading the database schema with `rake db:schema:load` instead of `db:migrate`
+* The database schema is being loaded with `rake db:schema:load` instead of `db:migrate`
-* We're migrating down (reverting a migration)
+* The current migration is a reverse (down) migration

 ## Validations